Reading Quaker faith & practice

 We have written a calendar as a suggestion, a prompt, and an encouragement.
 We have asked Woodbrooke to provide supporting materials in line with this calendar through Being Friends Together, the online learning resource library they run with Quaker Life (available at http://together.woodbrooke.org.uk/ ).
 We will be publishing columns in the Friend and maintaining an online presence in time with the calendar.
 We suggest that you might like to use the calendar to guide your private reading and/or your Meeting's study group.
 We recognise, though, that it will not suit everyone: we invite you to participate in whatever way suits you best, in more or less of the reading as appropriate for you, to adapt to your needs and your Meeting's needs, and trust that you will attend to what love requires of you.

-Update, February 2017: If you have read some or all of Quaker faith & practice since 2015, and you would like to share what you have learned, the group who organised this project are inviting your feedback.
+Update, June 2017: If you have read some or all of Quaker faith & practice since 2015, and you would like to share what you have learned, the group who organised this project are inviting your feedback.
 Please visit this survey to contribute.
+It will remain open until Friday 18th August.

 Your responses to the reading can be kept private or in prayer, shared with your Meeting, offered in writing to one of our many Quaker publications, published online through your preferred platform, or emailed to the Group at email@example.com.
 This is, however, a learning exercise rather than a consultation.
 You are invited to share in the hope that it will help others with their reading and understanding, rather than to inform a decision directly.